yingkitw/jbuild/README.md

 ## Status

-This is an ongoing migration project.
-Core functionality is being implemented incrementally.
+This is an ongoing project.
+Both Maven and Gradle support are implemented with shared infrastructure.

 **Key Features Implemented:**
-- ✅ POM parsing and model building
+- ✅ Maven POM parsing and model building
 - ✅ Dependency resolution (local and remote repositories)
 - ✅ Plugin loading and descriptor parsing
 - ✅ Plugin dependency resolution